 Technical analysis indicators can help you to make better-informed trading decisions.
-High-quality brokers provide these powerful software tools to their clients as part of the standard trading platform package; the trick is learning which technical indicators to use, and when.
-This article will help you learn what technical indicators are and how to use some of the most popular technical analysis tools to your advantage.
+High-quality brokers provide these powerful software tools to their clients as part of the standard trading platform package.
+The trick is learning which technical indicators to use, and when.

 What are technical indicators?

 Technical indicators are trading tools based on mathematical and statistical formulae.
-They analyze historical price chart data to provide traders with an up-to-date view on market conditions, providing an indication as to the direction that a price might move in.
+They analyze historical price chart data to give traders an up-to-date view on market conditions, providing an indication as to the direction in which a price might move.

 Price history is the key data point for technical indicators.
 While the indicators generally use this same source data, the underlying formula means that it is interpreted differently by different indicators.